iot-dsa-v2/dslink-cmdline-cpp/README.md

 Save file path from local machine for later use in Var.
 `file PATH bin PLACEHOLDERNAME` -> stores PATH as named PLACEHOLDER with noted bin.
 It should be called if you want to send data as binary
 `file PATH txt PLACEHOLDERNAME` -> stores PATH as named PLACEHOLDER with noted txt.
 It should be called if you want to send data as string.
-> You can use these while you are definin a Var in a command.
+> You can use these while you are giving a Var to a command.
 For example if we have json tex file we can load it like `file my.json txt myjson` so you can invoke like `invoke sys/stop 'myjson'`.
 It reads file content in txt and puts there.
 Placeholders in commands should be encapsulated with `''` You can write nested Var like `invoke sys/stop {"key":'myjson'}`.
 Binary is the same : `file lena.jpg bin my_image`
 ## command: filelist
 Lists all defined placeholders with their filepaths
 ## command: timeout